BirthdayResearch/oss-governance-bot/README.md

 # oss-governance

+Collection of documentations and tool to bring efficacy to your open source software project governance.

+- [ ] Aims to support theses but not yet released.

+* Improve code review agility for better code governance.
+(Quality, meta & feedback.)
+* Speed up on the ground issue with automated triaging and lifecycle tracking.
+* Draft release automatically with pull request information.

 > Fork and use this project for your organisation.

 This project is a collection of documentations and tool (code pipeline) that aims to bring efficacy to your open source